-Our optimization tools for space and time decoders including the compact lookup table construction, the MIM technique, and the adaptive time decoders for flag FTQEC are applicable to any stabilizer code.
-However, we focus on a specific family of codes where the aforementioned tools can be simplified and extended techniques, including separated X and Z decoding and classical processing of flag information are applicable-the family of self-orthogonal CSS codes in which the number of physical qubits is odd, the number of logical qubits is 1, and logical X and Z operators are transversal.
-To evaluate the performance of our tools, we simulate FTQEC protocols on the $[(3d^2+1)/4, 1, d]$ hexagonal color codes [41] of distance 3, 5, 7 and 9.
+Our optimization tools for space and time decoders including the compact lookup table construction, the MIM technique, and the adaptive time decoders for flag FTEC are applicable to any stabilizer code.
+However, we focus on a specific family of codes where the aforementioned tools can be simplified and extended techniques including separated X and Z decoding and classical processing of flag information are applicable-the family of selfdual CSS codes in which the number of physical qubits is odd, the number of logical qubits is 1, and logical Xand Z operators are transversal.
+To evaluate the performance of our tools, we simulate FTEC protocols on the $[(3d^2+1)/4, 1, d]$ hexagonal color codes [31] of distance 3, 5, 7 and 9.
 These codes are planar topological codes with configurations displayed in Fig. 6.
 For each code, stabilizer generators are measured using the syndrome extraction circuits with single flag ancilla, as depicted in Fig. 4.
-It was proven that for the hexagonal code of any distance, using flag circuits of this form preserves the code distance regardless of the gate orderings [32, 35]).
+It was proved in [23] that for the hexagonal code of any distance, using flag circuits of this form preserves the code distance regardless of the gate orderings (an alternative proof can be found in [26]).
 The simulation is implemented under the circuit-level depolarizing noise model specified in Section II A. As there is no idling noise in our error model, the syndromes can be extracted sequentially.

 To construct a lookup table for space decoding and to verify that our circuit configurations preserve the code distance, we implement the algorithm described in Section III A using C++.
-The timing for verification alongside the statistics of the lookup table can be found in Table I. The lookup table for these codes can be generated on the fly before the sampling starts as the required time is low enough.
+The timing for verification alongside the statistics of the lookup table can be found in Table II.
+The lookup table for these codes can be generated on the fly before the sampling starts as the required time is low enough.